 Understanding the Science Behind Salt Reactions with Ice

-Salt lowers the freezing point of the ice.
+Salt lowers the freezing point of water.
 This causes it to pull heat from the air and tin can in order to melt the ice, significantly dropping the temperature on the surface of the tin can and in the air.
 This gives us our low temperature readings.
-If you live in a moist climate, moisture from the air will freeze as it comes in contact with the cold surface of the can which can lead to the creation of frost.
+If you live in a moist climate, moisture from the air will freeze as it comes in contact with the cold surface of the can which can lead to the creation of frost or ice crystals.
 However, since we live in such a cold, dry climate, that does not work here.
 To make frost we had to move the experiment into the washroom while someone was showering!

 Looking for more Winter STEM Activity ideas?
 Check these out!